Mom, It’s Time for the Quiz!

 My first thought was Arnica.
 But then the attention thing troubled me.
 Tough quiz, Elaine.

 Apparently it is for everyone!
-Well, Maria, “Fernando” is being obnoxious!
-Pouty, sullen, sulky, overly dramatic, passive-aggressive, blaming, defensive … and mainly, pushing his mother away when she’s trying to show love and concern and wanting to help!
-“Don’t touch me!” he says; oh, and,
+Well, Maria, “Fernando” is being obnoxious: pouty, sullen, sulky, overly dramatic, passive-aggressive, blaming, defensive … and mainly, pushing his mother away when she’s trying to show love and concern and wanting to help!
+“Don’t touch me!” he says; oh, and, if I may paraphrase:

 Do you get the picture?
 It’s like he’s saying: “Come here; no, go away!
 Come here; no, go away!”
 What remedy does that?